SUNET/cnaas-nms/docs/apiref/firmware.rst

 The API method will accept a few parameters:

-* group: The name of a group, all devices in that group will be upgraded.
+* group: Optional.
+The name of a group, all devices in that group will be upgraded.
-* hostname: If a hostname is specified, this single device will be upgraded.
+* hostname: Optional.
+If a hostname is specified, this single device will be upgraded.
-* filename: Name of the new firmware, for example "test.swi".
+* filename: Mandatory.
+Name of the new firmware, for example "test.swi".
-* url: URL to the firmware storage, for example "http://hostname/firmware/".
+* url: Optional, can also be configured as an environment variable, FIRMQRE_URL.
+URL to the firmware storage, for example "http://hostname/firmware/".
 This should typically point to the CNaaS NMS server and files will be downloaded from the CNaaS HTTP server.
-* download: Only download the firmware.
+* download: Optional, default is true.
+Only download the firmware.
-* pre_flight: If true, check disk-space etc before downloading the firmware.
+* pre_flight: Optional, default is true.
+If true, check disk-space etc before downloading the firmware.
-* activate: Control whether we should install the new firmware or not.
+* activate: Optional, default is true.
+Control whether we should install the new firmware or not.
-* reboot: When the firmware is downloaded, reboot the switch.
+* reboot: Optional, default is false.
+When the firmware is downloaded, reboot the switch.
 * start_at: Schedule a firmware upgrade to be started sometime in the future.

 An example CURL command can look like this: